DIY Gift Ideas Inspired by CoAS Majors

-Photo and instructions for painted rock cactus from JOANN
+Photo and instructions for rock candy from wikiHow

 For a Geoscience major, a rock can hold valuable clues for understanding Earth systems processes.
-It can also make for a sweet DIY gift.
-Bring a low-maintenance touch of nature to a friend’s desktop with this painted rock cactus (with no watering required!).
+It can also make for a yummy DIY gift.
+Tap into a friend's sweet tooth (and love of science) with some homemade rock candy!

 Global Studies: Map Frame